+The direct-access model.
 It should be noted that a content-addressable system does not necessarily entail a race between items in memory, and there are other models that are also compatible with a content-addressable cue-based retrieval mechanism.
-The cue-based retrieval model proposed in Van Dyke and McElree (2006) is based on McElree and colleagues' previous work (e.g., McElree, 2000; McElree, Foraker, & Dyer, 2003) and, while it does not assume a race model, it shares with the activation-based model some of the assumptions of the cue-based retrieval mechanism: Words are also encoded in memory as feature bundles, and retrieval cues are used to distinguish the target from the competitors.
-In addition, even though the mechanism is different from the one in the activation-based model, here too the probability of retrieving a particular item from memory given the retrieval cues is a function of the degree of the match between the cues and the item, reduced by the degree to which the cues match other competitor items in memory.
+The cue-based retrieval model proposed in Van Dyke and McElree (2006) is based on McElree and colleagues' previous work (e.g., McElree, 2000; McElree, Foraker, & Dver, 2003) and, while it does not assume a race model, it shares with the activation-based model some of the assumptions of cue-based retrieval: Words and phrases are also encoded in memory as feature bundles, and retrieval cues are used to distinguish the target from the competi-Whereas here the cues are combined multiplicatively (as proposed in the Search of Associative Memory (SAM) model of Raaijmakers & Shiffrin, 1980; Gillund & Shiffrin, 1984), 1 and in the activation-based model the cues are combined additively, the result is similar: The probability of retrieving a particular item from memory given the retrieval cues is a function of the degree of the match between the cues and the item, reduced by the degree to which the cues match other competitor items in memory.
 However, in contrast with the activation-based account, cues are supposed to enable direct access to relevant memory representations.
 This means not only that there is no serial search between items in memory, but that the distribution of access time is independent of the degree of match between item and cue, and regardless of the quality or strength of the representation of the item in memory (McElree, 2000).
+As a consequence of the direct access, in this model, the probabilities of retrieval are affected by inhibitory interference, resulting in a pattern similar to the one described for the activation-based model: (i) the probability of retrieving the target in high interference conditions would be lower than in low interference conditions, (ii) the probability of retrieving one of the competitors in high interference conditions would be higher than in low interference ones, and (iii) the probability of retrieving the target would be higher than the probability of retrieving one of the competitors.